huynguy-db/arcion-docs/content/docs/source-setup/SQLServer/_index.md

 ---
 pageTitle: Documentation for Microsoft SQL Server source
 title: "Microsoft SQL Server"
-description: "Set up IBM Db2 as data Source using Arcion Db2 connector.
-Arcion supports Db2 on Kafka/MQ, Native LUW, and i Series AS/400 platforms."
+description: "Replicate enterprise-scale data from SQL Server.
+Use our in-house CDC extractor, or Change Tracking for fast, real-time replication."
 bookCollapseSection: true
 ---

 # Source Microsoft SQL Server
-Arcion's connector can replicate data from your SQL Server database in realtime, using the latest CDC technologies.
+Arcion's SQL Server connector can replicate data from your SQL Server database in realtime, using the latest CDC technologies.

 ## Overview
 Arcion supports the following modes of data replication from source SQL Server: